cwensel/cascading.multitool/README.txt

   Multitool provides a simple command line interface for building data processing jobs.

-  Think of Multitool as 'grep' and 'sed' for Hadoop, that also supports joins.
+  Think of Multitool as 'grep' and 'sed' for Hadoop that also supports joins between multiple data-sets.

   For example, with "$HADOOP_HOME/bin/hadoop" in your PATH, the following command,